simsim314/mati_exam/Readme.md

 - Improving it further might helpped by some more augmented images.
 This is not the best approach but it could help further.

 - Other approaches could include artificially generating more similiar data (for example by using GAN or writing code to generate captchas).

+- 78% were achieved after 450 epochs and 80K (instead of 40K) augmented train images.